What we know so far after three killed and others injured in Nottingham attacks

 A man has been arrested in connection with a number of incidents in the city.

-Police have confirmed three people were killed and another three were injured in connected incidents in Nottingham on Tuesday morning.
+Police have confirmed three people were killed and another three hurt in connected attacks in Nottingham on Tuesday morning.

-A man was later arrested in connection with the incidents, which have seen a number of roads closed across the city.
+A man was later arrested in connection with the incidents, which saw a number of roads closed across the city.

-– Two people were found dead in Ilkeston Road shortly after 4am.
+– Two University of Nottingham students, both 19, were found dead in Ilkeston Road shortly after 4am.

-– A white van attempted to run over three people on Milton Street shortly afterwards.
+– A white van tried to run over three people in Milton Street just after.

 – One man is in a critical condition with the two others believed to have suffered minor injuries.

+– Police believe the suspect stole the man’s vehicle before using it to drive at people in Milton Street.

-– One witness, Kane Brady, told GB News a man was pulled from a white Vauxhall Vivaro van on Bentinck Road at around 5.30am.
+– Witness Kane Brady told GB News a man was pulled from a white Vauxhall Vivaro van in Bentinck Road at about 5.30am.

 – Police confirmed a 31-year-old man was arrested on suspicion of murder.